pattle/frontend-development-standards/images.md

-This is the images section of the frontend style guide.
+This is the images section of the front-end development standards

 ### Don't use bigger images that you need